 Identified as the second most important feature on a salon website was the service list and pricing.
 40% of respondents wanted to check the services offered before making a booking.
 Additionally, many respondents commented on the importance of keeping prices transparent, accurate and up-to-date after being taken aback by a large bill at the end of a previous salon visit.

 Online booking is becoming increasingly vital for salons, with 32% of salon customers flagging it as important to them.
 This is confirmed by our most recent research, which shows that 46% of bookings happen online, when salons are closed.
+Are you making use of the Online Booking features on your salon or spa software?

 Recent research shows that millennials are earning more than ever before, and enjoy spending their cash online.
 So if you’re looking to attract these demographics with ever-growing disposable income, it could be time to get online booking live for your salon!